 Figure 9 Example visual stimuli for the clearly true and clearly false MODAL controls.
 The positive sentence Angie is allowed to buy the boat would be paired with the image on the left to create a true control and with the image on the right to create a false control.
-The negative sentence Angie isn't allowed to buy the boat would be paired with the image on the right to create a true control and with the image on the right to create a true control and with the image on the right to create a true control and with the image on the left to create a false control.
+The negative sentence Angie isn't allowed to buy the boat would be paired with the image on the right to create a true control and with the image on the left to create a false control.
 (Actual items varied in the character's name and the pictured objects.)

-she is only allowed to buy the hamburger), while one was a clearly false simple statement (e.g., Terry is not allowed to buy the cherries in a context where Terry was allowed to buy the cherries).
+the experiment, the purpose of which was to encourage participants to choose minimal rewards for clearly false conjunctive statements.
+Before starting the test trials of the experiment, participants thus saw a total of seven training trials.
+Three were clearly true/clearly false trials and were the same as in Experiment 2a: two corresponded to clearly true simple statements (e.g., in the modal condition, Megan has to buy the hamburger in a context where she is required to buy the hamburger; in the FC condition, Megan is allowed to buy the hamburger in a context where she is only allowed to buy the hamburger), while one was a clearly false simple statement (e.g., Terry is not allowed to buy the cherries in a context where Terry was allowed to buy the cherries).
 The four new conjunctive partial truth controls involved a conjunctive statement such as Lulu is allowed to buy both the crown and the book in a context in which Lulu was only allowed to buy the crown.
 As before, accompanying each unambiguous training trial was a directive about which of the three rewards participants should select, and why.
 For the partial truth training trials, the directives were of the form: Was Raffie right?
 In this case, you should give Raffie the smallest strawberry: Lulu WASN'T allowed to buy both!

 Besides the addition of the four training trials, the design for the test phase of the experiment was the same as in Experiment 2a.
-We compared the free choice disjunction to the deontic modal is allowed to without the disjunction, to investigate potential differences in the behaviour of the free choice inference and the not required to inference of the modal verb, with respect to polarity.
+We compared the free choice disjunction to the deontic modal is allowed to without the disjunction, to investigate potential differences in the behavior of the free choice inference and the not required to inference of the modal verb, with respect to polarity.
 As before, the implicature approach to free choice would predict no differences between the behavior of the two inferences with respect to negation.